Plastic Material SourcingResin and Polymer Sourcing

 In our 25+ years, we have found significant efficiencies can be achieved when using a “one stop shop.”
 This in particular applies to plastic material sourcing.
 For example, we can work with your raw material sourcing and manufacturing personnel to incorporate recycled materials – from other waste products at your facility! — into your production lines.
 This reduces costs, and increases efficiency and profits.
 We can work with our nationwide partners and find ways to best add value to your manufacturing, while at the same time assuring you can maximize recovery and minimize waste.

-Greenpath Recovery is a full-service recycler, processor, and manufacturer.
+Greenpath Enterprises is a full-service recycler, processor, and manufacturer.
 We are vertically integrated with over 25 years of experience in commercial recycling.
 Whether we are helping you with plastic material sourcing, or are recycling industrial scraps, we will keep your commercial recycling in-house, domestic, and creating US jobs – all while supporting not just your corporate sustainability goals, but also your profitability.

 Contact us today for your commercial recycling needs.